wu-lichao/NeuroStrike-Neuron-Level-Attacks-on-Aligned-LLMs/README.md

 * **White-box attack**: Directly identifies and prunes safety neurons.
 * **Black-box attack**: Leverages transferability of safety neurons to jailbreak proprietary LLMs.

-> No GPU, but what to try?
+> Want to try now?
 No problem!
 We prepared **NeuroStrike_on_google_colab.ipynb** for you.
 Simply run it on Google Colab with a free T4 GPU.
 Everything is free and ready to run!
+Only the internet is needed :-)

 We evaluate NeuroStrike on over **30 open-weight models** and **5 black-box APIs**, achieving: